Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 • 300,000 tons of waste or more, all in piles at surface and easily accessible

-• Grid sampling program at surface found average values of 1.86 g/t gold, 48.6 g/t silver, 1.22% copper, and 3.05% zinc – but overall averages may be higher*
+• Average values at surface of 1.86 g/t gold, 48.6 g/t silver, 1.22% copper, and 3.05% zinc (overall averages may be higher*)

-• 528kg ore sorting test-run returned high-grade material with 6.43 g/t gold, 180 g/t silver, 4.92% copper and 8.7% zinc – sorted ore will be sold and shipped off site*
+• A 528kg ore sorting test-run returned high-grade material with 6.43 g/t gold, 180 g/t silver, 4.92% copper and 8.7% zinc

 .